Japan

 どうぞ 〰️ dōzo

-The best way to describe Japan, is that it’s a unique mix of ancient and modern.
 Stepping into the “land of the rising sun”, you are greeted by organised chaos that almost feels rehearsed.
-The people go about their day-to-day in a stoic way, moving around the city in a uniformed fashion.
-Arriving in autumn season, we made a two and half week journey by train through Japan, travelling from bustling Tokyo to a slower paced Osaka by shinkansen, then to Kyoto and back up again.
+People go about their day-to-day life in a stoic way, moving around the city in a uniformed fashion.
+Arriving in autumn season, we made a two and half week journey across Japan by train, travelling from bustling Tokyo to a slower paced Osaka by shinkansen, then to Kyoto and back up again.
 Every major city has so much to offer that there’s no way you can see everything - in fact, you hardly scratch the surface which makes it an endless discovery and for that reason we hope to be back there one day.

 sumimasen,